 Each Title I School is required to host workshops/training for parents that focus upon the academic needs of the students.
 While many of these workshops/training occur during daytime hours, others are held in the evenings.
 Additionally, these workshops/training are repeated, based upon attendance and parent requests.
 Interpreters (for Spanish speaking parents) and childcare are often available.

-For more information about Title I and Gwinnett County Public Schools, please visit the Gwinnett County Public Schools website.
+For more information about Title I and Gwinnett County Public Schools, please visit the Gwinnett County Public School-Federal Programs website.

-2018-2019 Title I Documents
+2023-2024 Title I Documents

-Marla Parish, Title I Assistant Principal
+Michelle Bays, Title I Assistant Principal

 3115 Scenic Highway

 Monday through Friday, 8:30 AM - 2:45 PM (or by appointment)

 The Family Center is conveniently located just inside the entrance to the main building.
 Please see our Welcome Coordinator for assistance.